MaxRan92/shopping-chart/README.md

 - Cryptocurrencies
 - Fx Rates

-This business idea is intrinsically adapt to an Ecommerce, since the niche of educated users interested in investing via trading algorithms have a knowledge and interest in the world of coding and web in general that is far higher than average.
+This business idea is intrinsically adapt to an Ecommerce, since the niche of educated users interested in investing via algorithms have a knowledge and interest in the world of coding (and web in general) that is far higher than average.

 Moreover, the product is much easier to promote and sell via a web platform: physical stores are not competing in this sector.